taikedz/our-pxe/PXE_on_Ubuntu.md

 * If you drop to a busybox shell/initramfs prompt on boot from image, or if you get a mount failure message in a loop, the initramfs image could not find the files (here served under NFS) - check addresses and paths in your menu config, and that the NFS server is running

+* [obsolete - fix with NFS] Boot from image from DVD fails with cannot find media at /dev/sr0; this is because the casper boot option expects something to be locally attached.
+The only way round this seems to be to use a kernel-nfs share that's properly configured, or to re-work the initrd image's scripts.

+* [obsolete - see note] Ubuntu installation fails at "Install the system" step; from what I find on mailing lists, there's an issue with apt trying to get files from the repository under the "security" section (not included on the DVD), and so the installer bails.
+Need to deactivate this, or redirect this. -- DEPRECATED this was because I was using the kernel and image from mini.iso, which expects a ubuntu server image

 ## Known issues

 * The current iteration of this document should get you to a fully working PXE boot, but the configuration of the Kickstart file needs tweaking, as it just lands us in the live session.

 * I don't know how to add extra options to the kickstart file - not sure where it's properly documented, but I will find this out and send on

-### Unresolved dead issues

-* [obsolete - fix unknown] Boot from image from DVD fails with cannot find media at /dev/sr0; this is because the casper boot option expects something to be locally attached.
-The only way round this seems to be to use a kernel-nfs share that's properly configured, or to re-work the initrd image's scripts.
-In the Kickstart file, we've specified the URL, but that only takes effect after casper finishes starting itself up.
-Not sure there's any other way of having an HTTP link mounted at a filesystem at this point.
-Kernel NFS it is.

-* [obsolete - see note] Ubuntu installation fails at "Install the system" step; from what I find on mailing lists, there's an issue with apt trying to get files from the repository under the "security" section (not included on the DVD), and so the installer bails.
-Need to deactivate this, or redirect this. -- DEPRECATED this was because I was using the kernel and image from mini.iso, which expects a ubuntu server image
+* DHCP leases - if you want to troubleshoot DHCP and PXE boot advertising, you can open up a workstation's firewall on ports 67 and 68 (input) and run the following
+	* `sudo tcpdump -i wlan0 -nev udp port 68 > review_file.txt`
+	* This will dump the chatter produced when a new machine comes online and you will be able to see who's saying what
+	* Currently investigating troubelshooting prioritization of leases, when there are more than 1 DHCP server online